 Although buyers have plenty of choice in the current market, those holding back expecting the market to fall need to exercise caution.
 There are some early signs, such as improved sales volumes since January that the market is at, or close to, the bottom of the property cycle.
 If the market turns, then buyers are suddenly faced with having to make compromises in choosing their ideal property as prices rise through competition.

 Once you’ve found a property you like and are ready to make an offer, avoid using negative language when explaining to the agent why your offer is a certain amount below the asking price.
 Instead focus on your personal affordability when providing a justification.
 There’s no need to run through what you think ‘needs’ to be done to the property as that’s of little concern to the seller; they don’t care what you do after you’ve purchased it.

 For sellers, it’s important to meet the market in the early phase of your property being listed, to be competitive from the start.
 Listing a higher price to ‘test’ the market will likely mean you’ll have to discount later on.

 In addition, presentation must be top of mind.
 Often there’s no need to change anything structurally but a new coat of paint and a tidy of the garden can go a long way in helping your property stand out from the competition.

 Market activity should remain somewhat subdued for the rest of year; a certain calmness in the market welcomed by many.
 The median house price may increase due to more sales in the higher price brackets from trade up activity.
 Supply is likely to remain at healthy levels particularly with many new, high quality apartments nearing completion.

-For the latest property market information visit the blogs section of the Naked Real Estate website.
+For the latest property market information visit the blogs section of the Naked Edge Real Estate website.